sjbrown/misc_work/genesis/rules.md

 If placing a die in the square *triggers* a Goal Circle, and that Goal Circle "succeeds", then that Goal Circle scores and is marked successful.

+If a Goal Circle gets triggered, but it does not succeed, a meeple moves down.

 The starting four Goal Circles:

  * Equals